hallvardnmbu/reinforcement-learning/README.txt

 Learning outcomes:

 - Be competent in modern deep learning situations
-  * Understand (and to some extent be able to reproduce) cutting-edge “artificial intelligence” models
+  * Understand (and to some extent be able to reproduce) cutting-edge "artificial intelligence" models